 Goals (Water)

-Water intake amount by domestic Mazda Group companies
+Water intake by domestic Mazda Group companies

 Initiatives (Water)